Guide

 Michigan's oldest cider mill, the country's first all-sour brewery, and a downtown that punches above its weight.

 Dexter is fifteen minutes west of Ann Arbor, and most Ann Arbor residents treat it like it's an hour away.
 That's a mistake.
-This town of roughly 4,500 people sits on the Huron River with a walkable downtown, a surprisingly deep roster of places to eat and drink, and a couple of legitimate claims to national significance.
+This town of roughly 4,500 people sits on the Huron River with a walkable downtown, a roster of restaurants and bars that keeps getting deeper, and a couple of legitimate claims to national significance.
 You can drive out in the morning, eat your way through the day, and come home wondering why you don't do this more often.

 Start with the obvious.